andrewabarca/bizible.en/help/advanced-bizible-features/custom-attribution-models/custom-model-setup-enable-field-history-tracking.md

 ## Why and When to Enable Field History Tracking {#why-and-when-to-enable-field-history-tracking}

 If you decide to include a custom field as a stage in your custom attribution model, field history tracking **must be enabled** for this field.
-Enabling field history tracking will allow Salesforce to track any time the custom field is edited by creating a&nbsp;record in the History Tracking table.
-Bizible can download that table and use this information to measure the time and day that a "transition" occurred.&nbsp;Without field history tracking, Bizible is unable to track changes related to this field.
+Enabling field history tracking will allow Salesforce to track any time the custom field is edited by creating a record in the History Tracking table.
+Bizible can download that table and use this information to measure the time and day that a "transition" occurred.
+Without field history tracking, Bizible is unable to track changes related to this field.

 If only Lead Status or Opportunity Stages are used in the custom model, there is no need to turn on Field History tracking because it will tracked automatically as a stage transition.